Peru Adventure Travel Guide: Ideas and Inspiration

 There are many animals living in many different environments in Peru.
 Because of the various micro ecosystems, caused by the Andes Mountains, the Amazon Rainforest and the Pacific Ocean just to name a few, Peru houses some of the world’s greatest and rarest creatures.
 Peru has had over 50 protected natural areas, such as parks, reserves and sanctuaries and hundreds of endemic animals.
 With just shy of 2,000 species of birds and hundreds of mammals; jaguars, pumas, river dolphins, Peru will not leave the wildlife (picture) hunter down in the least.

-Though when you hear of Peruvian wildlife you may think of llamas, these animals are just the beginning.
+Though when you think of endemic wildlife you may think of llamas, these animals are just the beginning.
 Your trip into the Amazon will display macaws, parrots, wild boars, snakes, monkeys, and jaguars.
 As long as you’re not scared of heights, you’ll be able to climb up on “tree stands” to get a better glimpse into the canopy of the rainforest, it’s here that over 70% of the life resides in the rainforest, in fact.

 Once you move away from the Amazon, even the coastal desert areas have their species.
 You’ll find the little ones, such as the iguana and skunk, the deer and chinchillas, the condors and hummingbirds and many more which create a true adventure holiday to remember.
 Additionally, if you come during the right season, you’ll be able to view the giant turtles that plod slowly along with not a worry in mind.
 The animals of Peru live their lives, as everything is balanced and natural.
 There is little intervention thus far that has caused the animals to become disturbed in this part of the world.

 -Santa Cruz Trek (easy-moderate; 4-5 days)